JWBurgers/deciphering-bitcoin/References.md

 Davis, Andrew.
 1901. *Currency and Banking in the Province of the Massachussets Bay: Part II; Banking*.
 New York: Macmillan Company.

+De Maulde, René.
+1878.
+In *Nouvelle revue historique de droit français et étranger*, vol. 2, 367-85.
+Paris: Editions Dalloz.

+Denzel, Markus.
+2025.
+International fairs as money, credit, and exchange markets, from the twelfth to the sixteenth centuries.
+In *Fairs, Cities, and Merchants: Spatiotemporal analyses (14th-17th century), ed.
+J.-L. Gaulin and S. Rau, 245-68.
+Berlin: Walter de Gruyter.

+De Roover, Florence.
+1940.
+The business records of an early Genoese notary. *Bulletin of the Business Historical Society*, 14, 41-46.

+De Roover, Florence.
+1941.
+Partnership accounts in twelfth century Genoa. *Bulletin of the Business Historical Society*, 15, 87-92.

 De Roover, Raymond.
+1942.
+Discussion on "Capitalism: Concepts and history". *Bulletin of the Business Historical Society*, 16, 34-39.

+De Roover, Raymond.
+1944 \[1974\].
+What is dry exchange?
+A contribution to the study of mercantilism.
+In *Business, Banking, and Economic Thought in Late Medieval and Early Modern Europe: Selected Studies of Rayomond de Roover*, ed.
+Julius Kirshner, 183-99.
+Chicago: The University of Chicago Press.

+De Roover, Raymond.
 1948. *Money, Banking and Credit in Mediaeval Bruges: Italian merchant bankers, Lombards and money changers; A Study in the Origins of Banking*.
 Cambridge, MA: Mediaeval Academy of America.

 De Roover, Raymond.
 1954 \[1974\].
 New interpretations of the history of banking.
 In *Business, Banking, and Economic Thought in Late Medieval and Early Modern Europe: Selected Studies of Rayomond de Roover*, ed.
 Julius Kirshner, 200-38.
 Chicago: The University of Chicago Press.

 De Roover, Raymond.
+1963a.
+The organization of trade.
+In *The Cambridge Economic History of Europe*, vol. 3, ed.
+M. Postan and H. Habbakuk, 42-118.
+London: Cambridge University Press.

-1963. *The Rise and Decline of the Medici Bank: 1397-1494*.
+De Roover, Raymond.
+1963b. *The Rise and Decline of the Medici Bank: 1397-1494*.
 Cambridge, MA: Harvard University Press.

 Deutsch, Gotthard and Joseph Jacobs.
 1906.
 Banking.
 In the *1906 Jewish Encyclopedia: A Descriptive Record of the History, Religion, Literature, and Customs of the Jewish People from the Earliest Times to the Present Day*, ed.
 I. Singer, 491-3.
 New York: Funk and Wagnalls.
 Also available at [https://jewishencyclopedia.com/articles/2444-banking](https://jewishencyclopedia.com/articles/2444-banking).